vamelchenia/translate-api-bridge/README.md

 # Translate-api bridge
-Backend java proxy server for Nerd Translator android app to connect it with Google Cloud APIs.
+Backend Java proxy server for Nerd Translator android app to connect it with Google Cloud APIs.

 ## Table of Contents
 - [Technologies](#technologies)